xiongquan1230/IETF118-Sidemeeting/Minutes.md

 [Toerless]-Not sure about the TE and DetNet relationship, but the requirements have been discussed on the control plane and data plane in DetNet WG.

-[Janos]-DetNet is not TE technology.
+[János Farkas]-DetNet is not TE technology.
 It can be considered as Traffic Steering, similar to CATS, which defines data plane extension, while others use existing TE technology.

 3,RAW/DetNet muti-domain use cases and solution consideration.
 Presenter: Carlos J. Bernardos (UC3M).
 10mins.